 “In the top 10 highest-occupied days of the year, 8 of the 10 involve some kind of sporting events,” he says, adding that he expects the same for 2019, with lacrosse, field hockey and soccer tournaments, along with NASCAR, to produce plenty of tourism traffic.

-According to Yuri R. Milligan, a spokesperson for American Evolution, the 400th anniversary and commemoration of the arrival of the first enslaved Africans and the colonies’ first representative legislature, had an estimated total economic impact of $95 million for events and exhibitions from 2016 through June 30.
+According to Yuri R. Milligan, a spokesperson for American Evolution, the 400th anniversary of historical events that happened in Virginia in 1619 had an estimated total economic impact of $95 million for events and exhibitions from 2016 through June 30.
 A comprehensive study of the commemoration’s economic impact will be completed in 2020, Milligan says.